-Similarly, the Maryland 126 petition sought to impose similar control measures on many of the same sources named in its 184(c) petition - specifically: Bruce Mansfield Units 1, 2 and 3; Cambria CoGen Units 1 and 2; Cheswick Unit I; Homer City Units 1, 2 and 3, Keystone Units 1 and 2; Montour Units 1 and 2.
-As with the Delaware 126 petition, EPA denied the Maryland 126 petition on the following grounds: EPA looked at whether there are current and future nonattainment or maintenance problems for the 2008 and/or 2015 ozone air quality standards in the petitioning states.
-EPA also specifically looked at whether there were additional cost-effective emission control measures available for the named sources.
-EPA found that existing programs such as the CSAPR Update Rule, already require cost effective emissions reductions from the named sources.33
+Similarly, the Maryland §126 petition sought to impose similar control measures on many of the same sources named in its §184(c) petition - specifically: Bruce Mansfield Units 1, 2 and 3; Cambria CoGen Units 1 and 2; Cheswick Unit I; Homer City Units 1, 2 and 3, Keystone Units 1 and 2; Montour Units 1 and 2.
+As with the Delaware §126 petition, EPA denied the Maryland §126 petition on the grounds that there were no additional cost-effective emission control measures available for the named sources.

-Inasmuch as many of the points made by Maryland in its 126 petition are the same as the points being raised in its 184(c) petition, the relief requested in the Maryland 184(c) petition should also be rejected.
+Inasmuch as many of the points made by Maryland in its §126 petition are the same as the points being raised in its §184(c) petition, the relief requested in the OTC Recommendation should fail.

-30Response to Clean Air Act Section 126(b) Petitions From Delaware and Maryland, 83 Fed.
+27 Response to Clean Air Act Section 126(b) Petitions From Delaware and Maryland, 83 Fed.
 Reg.
 50,444 (Oct.
 5, 2018).

-31 Id. at 50,445.
+28 Id. at 50,445.

-32 Id. at 50,456
+29 Id. at 50,456

-12. Maryland's request to have emission control limits set on a daily basis has been previously considered and rejected by EPA and should also be rejected here.
+11. The OTC Recommendation to have emission control limits set on a daily basis has been previously considered and rejected by EPA and should also be rejected here.

-The Maryland petition specifically seeks a recommendation from the OTC that coal fired EGU's in Pennsylvania run their existing controls in "an optimized manner" by requiring that emission limits be imposed on a daily rather than ozone season basis.34 Not only is the basis for such a proposal incorrect, the proposal itself has previously been considered and rejected by EPA in connection with the CSAPR Update Rule.
+The OTC Recommendation calls for coal-fired EGU's in Pennsylvania run their existing controls in accordance with emission limits imposed on a daily rather than ozone season basis.
+Not only is the basis for such a proposal incorrect, the proposal itself has previously been considered and rejected by EPA.